MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

 - With the **Initialize Git repository** checkbox, you can initialize the solution as a Git repository.
 Clear the checkbox if you do not want to turn your solution into a Git repository.

-- Select the **Show project opening options** checkbox to decide where to open the solution.
+- Select the **Show project opening options** checkbox to decide how to open the solution (in the same window, a new window, added to the current workspace).

 - Click **Create**.

 The extension creates the solution and automatically converts examples that are available only in `*.uvprojx` format.
 Check the **Output** tab.
 If there are any conversion errors and warnings, they display in the **CMSIS Solution** category.
 You can also check the `uv2csolution.log` file.

-Missing CMSIS-Packs are installed automatically.

 The following files are created for the solution:

-- A `<solution_name>.csolution.yml` file
+- A `<solution_name>.csolution.yml` file.

-- One or more `<project_name>.cproject.yml` files, each available in a separate folder
+- One or more `<project_name>.cproject.yml` files, each available in a separate folder.

-- For reference applications only, each `cproject.yml` file contains a `$Board-Layer$` variable
+    - For reference applications only, each `cproject.yml` file contains a `$Board-Layer$` variable.

-- For reference applications with sensor shields, each `cproject.yml` file contains a `$Shield-Layer$` variable
+    - For reference applications with sensor shields, each `cproject.yml` file contains a `$Shield-Layer$` variable.
     - For reference applications with a socket layer, each `cproject.yml` file contains a `$Socket-Layer$` variable.
 These variables are not yet defined.
+- A `cdefault.yml` file containing default toolchain setting for the selected toolchain.
+- A `<solution_name>.cbuild-idx.yml` file which contains overall information for the application.
+- A `<solution_name>.cbuild-pack.yml` file listing all the packs that are used by the application.
+Missing CMSIS-Packs are installed automatically.
+- A `<solution_name>.cbuild-set.yml` file which specifies the context set of projects, target-types, and build-types that are used to generate the application image
+- A `<solution_name>+<target_name>.cbuild-run.yml` file which contains a build description of a single `cproject.yml` input file for each context.

-- A main `<filename>.c` template file for each project
+- A main `<filename>.c` template file for each project.

-- A `vcpkg-configuration.json` file to download required tools automatically
+- A `vcpkg-configuration.json` file to download required tools automatically.

 !!!
 CAUTION
     If you see this warning: